Sailing Practice, Sustainability, and Risk: How IYFR Engages with Real-World Constraints

 By acknowledging limits, IYFR maintains integrity.

-Participants are not invited into an idealized image of maritime life, but into a disciplined, respectful practice.
+Participants are not invited into an idealised image of maritime life,

 This realism ensures that:

-Trust is not inflated
+• trust is not inflated

-Expectations remain grounded
+• expectations remain grounded

-International friendships develop within sustainable boundaries
+• international friendships develop within sustainable boundaries